Columbus Alimony Attorney

 Preparing For Post-Divorce Financial Commitments

-Give us a call at (614) 344-4311 to discuss your case with a Columbus family law lawyer at our firm today.
+Give us a call at (614) 344-4311 or contact us online to discuss your case with a Columbus alimony lawyer at our firm today.

 - Each spouse’s incomes, including any income generated by property

 - The earning ability of each spouse

 - How old each spouse is, and how healthy they are (emotionally, mentally and physically)

 - Any retirement benefits each spouse will receive/receives

 - If either spouse will receive primary custody of any children, and whether or not that will affect their ability to work

 - The standard of living each spouse enjoyed during the marriage

 - The level of education each spouse earned